RESEARCH

 Research Topics :

-• Strain engineering in 2D materials (NSF – DMR)
+• Polaritons in synthetic dimensions and quantum nonlinearity in 2D materials (NSF – QEXPAND)

 • Quantum light emitters based on defects (NSF – IDEALS CREST)